 The Comptroller's office must approve curricula, provide materials and supervise the training of ARB members.
 ARB members are not allowed to participate in hearings until they complete the Comptroller's training course and a statement agreeing to comply with Tax Code requirements during hearings.
-A new ARB member appointed after a course offering may continue to serve until the completion of a subsequent course offering.
+If the ARB member is appointed after the Comptroller's office has offered ARB training courses for that year, the ARB member may participate in hearings, but must complete the new member training course at the first opportunity after the appointment.
 During the second year of an ARB member's term, the ARB member must complete the Comptroller's continuing education training course and complete a statement agreeing to comply with Tax Code requirements during hearings.
 An ARB member who fails to timely complete the course is not eligible to participate in hearings, vote on a determinations of protest or be reappointed to an additional term.
-ARB members must complete the Comptroller's continuing education training course and complete a statement agreeing to comply with Tax Code requirements in each year they serve.
+ARB members must complete the Comptroller's continuing course and complete the Comptroller's continuing education training course and the Comptroller's continuing education training course and complete the Comptroller's complete the course is not eligible to participate in hearings, vote on a determinations of protest or be reappointed to an additional term.
+ARB members must complete the Comptroller's continuing education training course and complete a statement agreeing to complete the year.
 The CAD board provides for budgeting of ARB training as part of the CAD's annual budget.
-Except during a hearing or other ARB proceeding, a member of the CAD board of directors for which the ARB is established, along with other specified individuals, may not communicate with an ARB member about these training courses or any matter presented or discussed during the courses.
-The Comptroller's office maintains a toll-free telephone number that ARB members may call for answers to technical questions relating to ARB duties and appraisal issues, the model ARB procedures; and the ARB survey provided to taxpayers.
-The Comptroller's office may also communicate with the ARB chairman concerning complaints filed against the ARB.
-The toll-free number for ARB members is 1-800-252-7551.